tzmartin/gae-python.docset/README.md

 ## Usage

-Download the repository and doubleclick the ```GAE-Python.docset```.
+Download the [repository zip](https://github.com/tzmartin/gae-python.docset/archive/master.zip) and doubleclick the ```GAE-Python.docset```.
 The docset file should be installed into Dash and be ready to use.

 ![GAE Python Docset](https://monosnap.com/image/TeSaY2gux5WIDMvB9jNKRNBE40FDn3.png)